Outlook Calendar for Reclaim is almost here! Join the waitlist

 When to send an email

-[Length of meeting in hours + Productive time lost to context switching x 2 for both before and after] x [Number of attendees] x [Average hourly cost of attendees] = [$$$ cost of the meeting]
+(Meeting length in hours + productive time lost to context switching x 2) x number of attendees x average hourly cost of attendees = total cost of the meeting

-While there’s some gray area in the middle for when it’s best to book meetings vs. send an email – let’s take a look at common examples of ineffective meetings that would definitely be better off as emails.
+While there’s some gray area for when it’s best to book meetings vs. send an email – let’s take a look at common examples of ineffective meetings that would definitely be better off as emails.

 1. It would have been a quick office chat